 After putting so much work into a rebrand—the resources, the testing, the time—there’s nothing worse than letting it go to waste by not teaching people how to use it.
 (It’s basically tripping right before the finish line.)

 Tip: To keep your team is on the same page, learn how to create a brand style guide that’s easy to use.
 Also, make sure to include clear directions and real-world examples.

 How to Create a Stronger Brand Identity

 Doing a proper rebrand takes a lot of deep thought and skill.
 But there are ways to make your team’s life easier with a few tips, tricks, and resources.
 If you’re ready to go full steam ahead with your rebrand, here are a few posts that might help your team:

-- Bookmark these 75 helpful resources to build a great brand identity.
+- Bookmark these 100+ tools to build a brand identity.